-As explained in the "Your Plan at a Glance" section, you must get prior approval for many procedures in order for them to be covered benefits.
+As explained in the "Your Plan at a Glance" section, the Plan does not pay benefits for medical services and supplies that are not Medically Necessary.
+In order to make this determination, you must get prior approval for many procedures.
+This is the only way to find out in advance if your proposed treatment, service or drug will be considered Medically Necessary.
 Because of rapidly changing medical technology, it is not possible to list all of these procedures.
 You should call Member Services to find out if prior approval is required if your healthcare Provider recommends any of the following: